Roosevelt Island Tramway: Drive system

 When the tramway first opened, it was equipped with main drive, auxiliary drive, and rescue drive units.
-The haul cable was propelled by drive bull wheels at the Roosevelt Island terminal, which was operated by the main drive unit at the same location.
+The haul cable was propelled by drive bullwheels at the Roosevelt Island terminal, which was operated by the main drive unit at the same location.
 The main drive unit had a motor that was cited as having either a 1700 hp motor or a 2000 hp motor.
 An overload circuit could turn off the main drive unit in an emergency.
 The Roosevelt Island terminal also had the rescue drive unit, which could pull a second haul cable in case of an emergency and could be activated within five minutes of a breakdown.
 At the Roosevelt Island terminal was a master console, which alerted controllers to issues and could override the consoles in each cabin.
 The auxiliary drive was a hydrostatic drive that ran on diesel.

 The tramway's renovation involved replacing the main drive unit with an alternating current inverter system.
 Four backup generators were installed at each terminal behind the passenger waiting areas.